aileen0101/Software-Projects/README.md

 - LinkedIn: http://linkedin.com/in/aileen-huang-802a04260
 - Email: appleny38@gmail.com

-Feel free to explore, fork, or reach out — I'd love to hear from you.
+Feel free to explore, fork, or reach out!